top of page

 woman sitting on table with laptop, calculator and architectural plans.

-Let’s be real—remodeling your home is a big deal.
-Whether you're reimagining your entire floor plan or finally opening up that awkward kitchen layout, there's one question that always pops up:
+Let’s be real—remodeling your home is a big decision.
+Whether you're opening up a tight kitchen, reworking your layout, or planning a full renovation, one question almost always comes up:

-“Do I really need to hire an architect for this?”
+“Do I actually need an architect for this?”

 architect, drawing on plans with ruler